Seypidin Azizi: Second East Turkestan Republic

 Four leaders of the East Turkestan Republic in 1944; Seypidin is on the far left.

 In 1944, Seypidin participated in the Ili Rebellion (known as the Three Districts Revolution in Chinese histography) that broke out in the districts of Ili, Tacheng and Altay, in opposition to the Kuomintang's rule.
-The Second East Turkestan Republic was subsequently proclaimed, with Seypidin serving in a number of roles in its government, including as education minister.
+The East Turkestan Republic was subsequently proclaimed, with Seypidin serving in a number of roles in its government, including as education minister.
 He led the Kashgar contingent of the East Turkestan National Army and commanded the regiment in numerous engagements.
 He was involved in the establishment of the East Turkestan Revolutionary Youth League in 1946 and held the positions of central committee member and head of the publicity department.
 Following the establishment of the East Turkestan Revolutionary Party that same year, he emerged as a principal leader and the head of the publicity department, as well as a delegate in peace negotiations with the ROC.
-The negotiations led to the formation of the Coalition Government of Xinjiang Province in 1946.
+The negotiations led to the formation of the Coalition Government of Xinjiang Province in 1946, leading to the reformation of the ETR to the Ili District Council.

 Seypidin was the director of the education department within the coalition government, as well as the chairman of the Democratic Election Supervisory Group.
 In November 1946, delegates from the three districts approached representatives of the Chinese Communist Party (CCP) and formally sought acceptance of the communist leadership.
 In August 1947, the Xinjiang League for the Defense of Peace and Democracy was founded, and Seypidin was appointed vice-chairman of the league, head of the publicity department, and editor-in-chief of the Forward Newspaper.
 He subsequently held the positions of acting chairman and chairman of the Xinjiang League for the Defense of Peace and Democracy.